New rules being developed for housing mortgages

 Mr English said the Government expects to make a decision about the new rules by the middle of the year.

-Next story in Political: Political diary for week starting 28 January
+Next story in Politics: Political diary for week starting 28 January

 Copyright © 2013, Radio New Zealand